SlappyPenguin/antsolver/README.md

 ./tree
 ```

-To train the blueprint strategy (takes ~5 days to converge):
+To train the blueprint strategy (takes ~400 core hours to converge):

 ```bash
 cd build